stat545ubc-2022/Mini-Data-Analysis_Jerry-He/Mini-Data-Analysis-1/README.md

 ## Files
 #### mini-project-1.Rmd
-The R Markdown file of the Mini Data Analysis delivarable 1 containing some exploratory data analysis of the `cancer_sample` dataset from the `datateachr` R package.
+The R Markdown file of the Mini Data Analysis deliverable 1 containing some exploratory data analysis of the `cancer_sample` dataset from the `datateachr` R package.

 #### mini-project-1.md
 The plain markdown file generated from knitting the .Rmd file.